intel-analytics/BigDL-2.x/docs/docs/PythonUserGuide/run.md

 Try to run the [example code](#example-code) for verification.

 ---
-***Run with virtual environment on Yarn***
+#### ***Run with virtual environment on Yarn***

-If you already created Analytics Zoo dependency virtual environment according to Yarn cluster guide [here](install.md/#install-without-pip), you can run python programs using Analytics Zoo as following examples.
+If you have already created Analytics Zoo dependency virtual environment according to Yarn cluster guide [here](install/#for-yarn-cluster), you can run Python programs using Analytics Zoo using the following command.

+Here we use Analytics Zoo [Object Detection Python example](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/objectdetection) for illustration.

 * Yarn cluster mode
 ```